-The District at South Bay will obtain electricity from the local utility's Compton Service Center, which provides electric service to the Carson area.
+The District at South Bay developers/operators will obtain electricity from the local utility's Compton Service Center, which provides electric service to the Carson area.
 The Project Site may contain on-site electric distribution substations.
 Their precise location will be determined upon the submittal of future tract maps.
 Refer to Section 6.11 for additional guidance related to methods of energy conservation.
 If feasible, new utility lines will be placed underground unless such placement conflicts with the RAP or is otherwise approved by the Director of Public Works.

-The District at South Bay will contract with a private waste hauler for the collection, disposal and recycling of solid waste.
+The District at South Bay developers/operators will contract with a the City's private waste hauler as authorized in the Waste Hauler Franchise Agreement for the collection, disposal and recycling of solid waste.
 A comprehensive recycling plan shall be included with plan submittals prior to building permit approval.
 The comprehensive recycling plan shall consist of a construction debris recycling program and a general recycling program for residential and commercial uses.
 The recycling program shall specifically require the incorporation of permanent, clearly marked, durable, source-sorted recycling bins for all structures.
 The bins shall be continuously maintained to ensure proper operation and adequate access.

 Recycling will also extend to construction activities.
 All construction debris may be recycled in a practical, accessible manner, to the extent feasible, during the construction phase.
 Compaction facilities for non-recyclable materials shall be provided for every occupied commercial building greater than 20,000 square feet in size to reduce both the total volume of solid waste produced and the number of trips required for collection, to the extent feasible.
 Trash compaction facilities maybe provided in centralized locations for multiple commercial buildings.
-Alternative trash collection methods may also be used for retail and non- retail uses if approved by the waste management provider and the Planning Manager.
-The trash collection system must be approved by the Planning Manager prior to issuance of the first building permit for a commercial building greater than 20,000 square feet in size.
+Alternative trash collection methods may also be used for retail and non-retail uses if approved by the waste management provider and the Planning Manager Community Development Director.
+The trash collection system must be approved by the Planning Manager Community Development Director prior to issuance of the first building permit for a commercial building greater than 20,000 square feet in size.